y-boris/avia-ticket/README.md

 # Aviasales test page

 This project is made for fun I build using React (not for an interview :-).
+Some key Aspects:

+- Numeral;
+- Moment;
+- ContentLoader.

 Project page: https://github.com/KosyanMedia/test-tasks/tree/master/aviasales_frontend